 - Backlinks; Quality or Quantity?

-Skip this if you know SEO, if you’re getting started for your business have a read so you know what to look for in a provider.
+Skip this if you know SEO strategies, if you’re just getting started to grow your business have a read so you know what to look for in a Brisbane SEO provider.

 Well, the fundamentals of SEO; like the real foundational building blocks of how it works, they don’t really change there are different ways of implementing, there are different things that are prioritised, one thing is more prioritised or valued by Google over something else.
 Those things do change all the time but if you’re just a regular ordinary business and you’ve got a pretty straightforward kind of operation.